 Auto wrecks can be complicated, especially when it comes to assigning fault.
-That’s where a car accident lawyer can help you.
+That’s where a member of our team of Jackson car accident lawyers can help you.
 At Pittman Roberts & Welsh, PLLC, we can offer you legal support that investigates who was really at fault for the accident and guide you through the legal process.

 Let’s take a look at the steps for disputing who was assigned fault after a car accident so that you can get the compensation you deserve for your damages.
 Whether it was the insurance company or the police report that got the fault wrong, you’ll need to know how to dispute their claims.

 Immediately after your collision, you should have taken photos of the scene, gotten contact information of any witnesses, and saved bills from any damages that your vehicle sustained.
 This can help piece together the entire scenario so that the accident can be recreated, and fault can be determined.
 Once you compile all of the evidence you have from the scene, you can bring it to the police or the insurance company to help prove what happened and who was truly at fault for the accident.

 The police report will also be instrumental in proving fault.
 If the police report states that you were not deemed to be at fault for the accident, then the resolution should be simple.
 But if the report says that you were at fault, and you believe it’s incorrect, then you’ll need to contact the officer who wrote the report.